onlime/laravel-sql-reporter/README.md

     To find out more about those setting please take a look at [Configuration file](config/sql-reporter.php)

-4. Make sure directory specified in `.env` file exists in storage path and you have valid file permissions to create and modify files in this directory (If it does not exist this package will automatically create it when needed but it's recommended to create it manually with valid file permissions)
+4. Make sure directory specified in `.env` file exists in storage path, and you have valid permissions to create and modify files in this directory (If it does not exist this package will automatically create it when needed, but it's recommended to create it manually with valid file permissions)

 5. Make sure on live server you will set logging SQL queries to false in your `.env` file: `SQL_REPORTER_QUERIES_ENABLED=false`.
 This package is recommended to be used only for development to not impact production application performance.